thinkful-ei-gecko/alexander-portfolio-starter/README.md

 -2019-09-09 23:21:29: Think it's good enough!
 Going to try submitting for review.

 -2019-09-18 15:59:12: Required fixes from submission applied.

+-2019-10-05 12:21:37: Gulp file set to watch scss and run server for page; moved into /src directory.

 ## FUTURE GOALS: